mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/page4/index.md

 These market prices gave a new way of determining the correlation $\rho$, turning it from a difficult task to an easy modelling job.
 This is because you could simply assume a common level of correlation between corporations in the pool underlying a standardised index and then run the Gaussian copula model backwards to get the level of correlation consistent with market prices.

-Running the Gaussian Copula model backwards to determine the 'implied correlation', i.e. the correlation level consistent with prices in the index market was done rather than trying to directly calculate correlation - a model full of difficulties.
+Running the Gaussian copula model backwards to determine the 'implied correlation', i.e. the correlation level consistent with prices in the index market was done rather than trying to directly calculate correlation - a model full of difficulties.
 This was done just as, for example, an options model could be run backwards in order to estimate the implied volatility.

 In fact, correlation was no longer just a parameter of a model but became something that could be traded in the new markets.